Toddler Preschool Scope and Sequence & Lesson Ideas-Practical Life Skills

 - Rubbings-take off the paper on crayons and use crayon of its side and rub paper over a raised or imprinted surface, such as a plastic doily.
 Tape down each layer to make it secure.

-- Playing Musical Instruments
+- Make and Play Musical Instruments

 - Matching animals to nomenclature cards.